Roadrunner Field

 Roadrunner Field is a college baseball stadium in San Antonio, Texas, United States on the main campus of the University of Texas at San Antonio.
-It is home to the UTSA Roadrunners baseball team, and seats 800.
+It is home to the UTSA Roadrunners baseball team, and seats 1000.
 The stadium was opened in 1993.
 The stadium features a press box with seating for eight, and three indoor batting cages.
 In 2006, the stadium was renovated, and outfitted with lights that allowed games to be played at night.
+In 2026, a video scoreboard was installed in center field midseason.

+On May 19th, 2026, it was announced Roadrunner Field would receive additional renovations to seating areas, concessions, and restroom facilities, alongside additional facilities for coaches and players.
+It is slated to break ground in early 2027.